-Because our network has grown rapidly, we currently have two lead schools, which exemplify everything that is World Class, and support the charity’s growth by providing capacity.
+Because our network has grown rapidly, we currently have three lead schools, which exemplify everything that is World Class, and support the charity’s growth by providing capacity.

 Staff are encouraged to pursue World Class Initiatives for the benefit of students at the school and we believe there is no limit to what can be achieved if you put your mind to it.
 Students have numerous opportunities to develop beyond the confines of the classroom through a wide range of extra-curricular activities.

 Mrs Finlay delivers an assembly on unlocking World Class…

 This has been a significant area of focus for many years.
 We have learnt that building momentum and aspiration is key to encouraging young people to consider future careers in STEM subjects.
 Each year we run a whole-school activity, usually during British Science Week, to provide a common learning activity whereby students have can share experiences and enjoy something collectively.
 Examples of these include making contact with Tim Peake on the ISS and shared across our network which allowed all students to enjoy the technical challenge of talking to an astronaut travelling at 27km/h, launching a high-altitude balloon into near space again followed by all students across the network and having every student and member of staff plant at least one sapling in the Heartwood Forest to demonstrate our commitment to sustainability.
 We have another challenge lined up for 2019 which might result in a World Record being achieved.
 During British Science week we participate in the Big Bang Fair and run a Chemistry Show for junior school students.
 The school has an active amateur radio club who make contact with people from around the World.
 Other aspects of STEM include the Space education quality mark, regular participation in the UKMT Maths Challenge and winning the Pearson Teaching award for STEM in 2017.